PDC-support/benchmarks-procurement/README.md

 ## Benchmark report

-Each tender should include a benchmark report.
-This report should contain:
+Each tender must include a benchmark report.
+This report must contain:

 - A description of how benchmark software was compiled if the compilation deviated from the standard, e.g. any additional